MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 title: 'The Gem of Africa'
 date: 2025-03-25 12:00:00
 tags: ["Travel"]
-pinned: true
+pinned: false
 ---

-A year ago, a friend of mine had the idea to visit Namibia—often referred to as the "Gems of Africa" because of its diversity of animals and biomes.
+A year ago, a friend of mine had the idea to visit Namibia, often referred to as the "Gems of Africa" because of its diversity of animals and biomes.
 I’m not entirely sure how he came up with the idea.
 Maybe it was due to the country’s connection to Germany during its colonial period, or perhaps some algorithmic push from the "machine gods" in his feed.
 Whatever the reason, he asked our friend group if we were up for joining him.
 Another friend said yes, but I couldn’t go because it overlapped with some exams I had to take at university.
 However, I promised him that next semester, I would choose modules that allowed me to have some free time, which would overlap with theirs.

-Luckily, our friend group is relatively small—just me and the other two.
+Luckily, our friend group is relatively small; just me and the other two.
 We go back to kindergarten, all being from the same village, so synchronizing our schedules was easier.
 Still, there were some problems because the others are at different universities, meaning our semesters don’t neatly overlap.
 Their exam phase finishes before mine even starts, and by the time my exams are over, they’re already a few weeks into their next semester.

 So, my plan was to move one major exam to my final semester, which would also be the time I’d be writing my bachelor’s thesis.
 In this semester, I would have two early exams and a few later ones, with a big break in between that I could use for the holiday.
 My second early exam was on Thursday, and we would fly out on Friday.
 We spent two weeks in Namibia and flew back.
 This second exam was in Optimization Theory (see *[Optimization Theory](/articles/optimization_theory/)* and *[More Optimization Problems](/articles/optimization_problems/)*), which I had already failed once.
-This exam became my “last try,” and it would come back to bite me—more on that later.
+This exam became my “last try,” and it would come back to bite me, more on that later.

 Back to Namibia.
 The plan was to rent a car and drive in a big circle around the country, checking out all the important sights along the way.
 We decided to rent an automatic 4x4.
 Our selection criteria were simple: cheap, reliable, and with a rooftop tent for safety, as Namibia is famous for its wildlife.
 For food, we stocked the car’s included mini-fridge with cans and bought some [game meat](https://en.wikipedia.org/wiki/Game_(hunting)) from a local butcher.
 We also bought water in bulk (about 40 liters, calculating 5 liters per person per day), as it’s not safe to drink in most places.
 We spent most nights at rented campsites, where we could grill the game meat and canned food in the evening.
 For dinner, we often had bread and cheese.
 When we were in a city, we took the opportunity to stay in a hotel and eat at a restaurant.

 Before the trip, we had some preparations to do, the most important being a visit to the travel medicine consultation.
 These can be found in major cities, such as [Karlsruhe](https://www.landkreis-karlsruhe.de/Service-Verwaltung/Themen-Projekte/Gesundheit/Reisemedizinische-Sprechstunde/), and they’ll tell you what you need to know about medical precautions.
 For example, they recommended vaccinations like rabies, typhus, hepatitis A, tetanus, whooping cough, and diphtheria.
 Some of these cost money, but my health insurance reimbursed me for the ones that did.

 We also bought the meat in advance, rented the car, and booked accommodation for the busier spots, like the Etosha National Park and the city of Swakopmund.
 It’s important to note that we traveled in the off-season.
 While this made many things cheaper and less crowded, it also meant fewer animals to see.
 This is because, in the off-season, there’s a lot of rain, which spreads the animals out.
-In the peak season, it’s drier, so the animals gather around the waterholes, making it easier to see them—you just have to wait at the waterhole for them to come.
+In the peak season, it’s drier, so the animals gather around the waterholes, making it easier to see them, you just have to wait at the waterhole for them to come.

 ## Day 0: The Flight

 Our plane took off in the evening, flying directly from Frankfurt to Windhoek, the capital city of Namibia, taking approximately 10 hours.
 We arrived a bit early, giving us enough time to grab something to eat and, of course, enjoy a beer.

 The plane wasn’t large; it could host maybe a hundred people.
-As this was my first flight, I was a bit nervous, and the turbulence—though not major—didn't help.
+As this was my first flight, I was a bit nervous, and the turbulence, though not major, didn't help.
 To make matters worse, I got the worst seat possible, right in the middle.
 To my left were my two friends, and to my right was a stranger.
 This meant that, if I wanted to stand up, I had to either ask the person next to me or get both of my friends to stand up.
 Before the in-flight meal, this wasn’t much of a problem, but afterward, both my friends and the stranger quickly fell asleep, leaving me to deal with the rest of the night.
 I spent it trying to suppress the urge to pee and debating whether to wake someone up to use the toilet.
-I do have a weak bladder, so I barely slept—only about an hour—which would catch up with me the next day.
+I do have a weak bladder, so I barely slept (around a hour) which would catch up with me the next day.

 Aside from that, the flight was rather uneventful, and we arrived safely the following morning.